Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 cardinality constraints`_ for an example of a synthetic multi-factor model.

-Rather than computing the covariance matrix explicitly from the decomposition, it is adivised for performance and accuracy reasons to input the individual factor matrices directly through the ``cov_factors`` keyword argurment as in the following example, which mimics a single-factor model:
+Rather than computing the covariance matrix explicitly from the decomposition, it is recommended for performance and accuracy reasons to input the individual factor matrices directly through the ``cov_factors`` keyword argurment as in the following example, which mimics a single-factor model: